 Since his relocation to Texas, Mr. Mills was hired as the Associate Director of Bands at Taft High School in San Antonio's Northside Independent School District in 2013.
 He was later promoted to the Director of Bands in May of 2019.
-As the director of bands, Mr. Mills leads the team-taught marching band program, conducts the Taft Wind Ensemble, and team teaches the Taft Jazz Ensemble with fellow directors Rick Astorga and Robert Soto.
-His bands have continuously received 1 ratings at UIL contests since his employment at Taft HS.
+As the director of bands, Mr. Mills leads the team-taught marching band program, conducts the Taft Wind Ensemble, and team teaches the Taft Jazz Ensemble with fellow directors Jeremy Chapman and Robert Soto.
+His bands have continuously received sweepstakes ratings at UIL contests since his employment at Taft HS.
 Mills also actively teaches saxophone privately.
 His students have gone on to be accepted into region bands, area bands, the Texas all-state band and national programs such as the Interlochen Summer Arts Academy in Michigan.
 Mills' student have also gone on to be accepted into collegiate programs such as the Manhatten School of Music, the New School in New York City, the University of Michigan School of Music, the University of Indiana Jacob's School of Music, UNT, Texas State, the University of Texas at Austin and San Antonio.
 He is a member of the Texas Bandmaster's Association, the Texas Music Educators Association, and a lifetime member of Kappa Kappa Psi- National Honorary Band Fraternity.